mgalgs/idleminer/README.md

 Reboot (or reload the `systemctl` daemon and logout/login). `idleminer.service` will be started automatically when you login to your desktop.
-If you'd rather start it manually each time justs remove `~/.config/autostart/idleminer-starter.desktop`.
+If you'd rather start it manually each time just remove `~/.config/autostart/idleminer-starter.desktop`.

 Now when your computer is idle (as per `xprintidle`) for longer than the